creativechain/creacli/docs/multisig.rst

 What are authorites and permissions?
 ====================================

-On Steem, there are 3 permissions:
+On dPay, there are 3 permissions:

 -  **active**: the active permission can move funds and trade in the internal exchange as well as change all permission authorities (except for the owner permission)
--  **posting**: the posting permission is required for posting and voting on Steem
+-  **posting**: the posting permission is required for posting and voting on dPay
 -  **owner**: the owner permission is the super administrator and can change and overwrite all other permissions